Rate Making: How Insurance Premiums Are Set

 Rate Making for Life Insurance

 Rate making for life insurance is much simpler, since there are mortality tables that tabulate the number of deaths for each age, which includes a population of many people.
-Age is the most important factor in determining life expectancy, but there are other well known factors with a significant effect, such as the sex of the individual and smoking.
-Thus, an actuary can reasonably estimate the average age of death for a group of 25-year old males, who don't smoke.
+Age is the most important factor in determining life expectancy, but other well known factors also have a big effect, such as the sex of the individual and smoking.
+Thus, an actuary can reasonably estimate the average age of death for a group of 25-year old males who don't smoke.